Skip to content

 A holistic approach helps enable improved visibility and control over the network, regardless of where an asset is located.
 The challenge is that decisions about connectivity, endpoint security and perimeter security are often made in a vacuum by those independent teams responsible for each versus a combined solution.
 With a holistic approach in mind, teams can understand what is impacting the agency’s risk, mitigate each risk for the time being and remediate it for the long-term.

-By unifying teams on a single platform that integrates endpoint management and security, agencies can break down the data silos and close the accountability, visibility and resilience gaps that often exist between IT operations and security teams.
+By unifying teams on a single platform that integrates endpoint management tools and security solutions, agencies can break down the data silos and close the accountability, visibility and resilience gaps that often exist between IT operations and security teams.
 This helps agencies leverage a modernized approach for end-to-end visibility across end-users, servers and cloud endpoints as well as the ability to identify assets, protect systems, detect threats, respond to attacks and recover at scale.

 As a result, teams can identify risks and vulnerabilities, and prioritize those risks across the environment.
 Most importantly, they can take action to respond in real-time and remediate endpoints anywhere on the planet.